LON - CNX

 • Looking for airlines with short turnarounds at connecting airports on flights from Southampton to Chiang Mai?
 Thai Airways offers a few departures from London Heathrow Airport (LHR) with brief 1h 30min stopovers in Bangkok, while EVA Air has a handful with 3-hour connections from the same location en route to your destination.

-Top 5 airlines serving from London to Chiang Mai
+Reviews of the top 5 airlines flying from London to Chiang Mai

 See real verified KAYAK customer reviews for airlines flying from London to Chiang Mai.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.